Lake Vista Trail

 The scenic vista point at the top of Lake View Trail provides a beautiful view overlooking Malibu Lake and the surrounding mountains.
-The network of trails through Malibu Creek State Park offer several routes to the overlook, including a 4.1-mile out and back trek beginning from a nearby trailhead on Mulholland Highway.
-Beginning on Cistern Trail, there is 350 feet of elevation between the high and low points of the hike to the top of Lake Vista Trail.
+The network of trails through Malibu Creek State Park offer several routes to the overlook, including a short 2.1-mile loop from a trailhead off Lake Vista Drive and a longer 4.1-mile out and back trek that begins down Cistern Trail from Mulholland Highway.

 Park along Mulholland Highway and hike down the quarter mile long Cistern Trail to a T-junction with Lookout Trail.
 There are scenic views over the park along the way, including a great perspective of the Goat Buttes.
 Turn right at the junction and head west for 0.43 miles to a junction with Cage Creek Trail.

 Continue straight ahead on a grassland-crossing single track named Yearling Trail.
-Just past the marked junction with Cage Creek Trail, there is an unmarked junction with Deer Leg Trail.
+Just past the marked junction with Cage Creek Trail is an unmarked junction with Deer Leg Trail.
 Turn left here (or make the left at the next junction on a connection trail to Deer Leg Trail) and follow this trail to the base of Lake Vista Trail.
 Deer Leg Trail heads uphill into the trees for a short distance before turning sharply to the right.
-There is a footpath continuing straight ahead down a slope toward Crags Road at the bottom of Cage Creek Trail, but this is not the way to Lake Vista Trail.
+A footpath continues straight ahead down a slope toward Crags Road at the bottom of Cage Creek Trail, but this is not the way to Lake Vista Trail.
 If you miss the sharp right turn and begin a steep descent, it is time to backtrack.

 Saplings arch over Deer Leg Trail to provide pleasant shade.
 Pass through a junction with the connection path coming up from Yearling Trail, and progress westward to the second of two picnic tables.
 Take the split to the left on Lake Vista Trail.
 The junction is unmarked and easy to bypass.
 Look for stone steps at the bottom of the trail to verify that you are on the right track.
 If Deer Leg Trail exits the forest and returns to grasslands toward a junction with Yearling Trail, you have missed it.